gvwilson/sdxjs/module-bundler/index.md

 </div>

-To get all of the dependencies a bundle needs we need to find the <span g="transitive_closure">transitive closure</span> of the entry point's dependencies, i.e., the requirements of the requirements and so on recursively.
+To get all of the dependencies a bundle needs we need to find the <span g="transitive_closure" i="transitive closure">transitive closure</span> of the entry point's dependencies, i.e., the requirements of the requirements and so on recursively.
 Our algorithm for doing this uses two sets: